carbon-design-system/carbon-components-svelte/README.md

 Each StyleSheet is [generated](scripts/build-css.js) from the flagship [carbon-components](https://github.com/carbon-design-system/carbon/tree/master/packages/components) library.

 The [examples](examples/) use `all.css` for dynamic theming through CSS variables.

+Because the CSS is precompiled, it includes all Carbon design styles.
+One method to optimize the CSS is to ship only the CSS that is used.
+This can be accomplished using [PurgeCSS](https://github.com/FullHuman/purgecss) with a Carbon style extractor (WIP).

 #### Usage